"Hvad hedder det?

 Danes would much rather stay in prison than hotels because they are not presented with a hefty bill afterwards.

-We have been charged a fortune for one night in Århus harbor.
-Very few other guests, but they wanted 1500 Danish kroner for one night, many years ago.
+We have been charged a fortune for one night in Århus harbour.
+Very few guests, car park nearly empty, but they wanted Danish King's ransom for one night anyway.

-The hotel was simple and for the same price you could stay in Manhattan, this was an industrial area.
+The hotel was simple and for the same price you could stay in Manhattan, this was an industrial area in the harbour.

-Otherwise it will take at least an hour for they to appear from the next office.
+So, criminals must perform their occupation on these days between 10.00 to 16.00 hours.
+Otherwise, it will take at least an hour for the police to appear from the next town.

-We also have an emergency hospital, of sorts.
-But we once made the mistake to just go there and ask for medical advice.
+Services also include an emergency hospital, of sorts.
+But we once made the mistake to just go there and ask for urgent medical advice.
 As we found out, you must make an appointment beforehand.
-There are no nurses or doctors there!
-So if you expect an accident next week, make sure to contact them so they can have staff ready.
-Otherwise there will be nobody to help you.
+Otherwise, you will find no nurses or doctors there!
+That means, if you expect an accident to occur next week, make sure to contact them, so they can have staff ready.
+Or there will be nobody to help you.

 Planteskøle: (plants go to school) a place where plants go to learn how to grow.